 Jetset Bunny recommends using Booking.com for the best accommodation deals in Egypt.
 However, if you are backpacking in Egypt or traveling on a tight budget then Hostel World is another great option.
 Staying in hostels makes travel in Egypt very affordable and is also a great way to meet new travel buddies where ever you go.

 Egypt is a year-round vacation destination although the summer months can be extremely hot, particularly the south of Egypt in Luxor and Aswan.
 The best time to visit Egypt is during the northern hemisphere fall, between October and April, when temperatures are lower.

 Egypt is generally an affordable destination for travelers on all budgets.
 The cost of your trip to Egypt really depends on the level of comfort you want.
 If you are backpacking and planning on staying in dormitories, hostels and eating fast food then budget between $40 to $80 per day.
 If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $80 to $200 per day.
 If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget at least $200 to $500+ per day.

 Meal For One

-Other essential items to pack for a trip to Egypt include a good quality travel backpack.
+Other essential items to pack for a trip to Egypt include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.